-- Action short of strike action (ASOS) includes all forms of industrial action which do not amount to a strike such as working to contract, not undertaking voluntary activities (including overtime), covering the work of absent colleagues or the boycotting of an element of work (e.g. a marking boycott).
+- Action short of strike action (ASOS) includes all forms of industrial action which do not amount to a strike such as working to contract, not undertaking voluntary activities (including overtime), not covering the work of absent colleagues or the boycotting of an element of work (e.g. a marking boycott).

 - Unless members of staff perform their contract in full they will be considered to be in breach of their contract of employment and this will be regarded by the University as partial performance of contract.
 The University does not accept partial performance as University policy requires all employees to perform and undertake all aspects of the work for which they are paid.
 Pay will be withheld from employees participating in any form of partial performance.

 - The University’s policy is to withhold 100% of pay for any period in which there has been partial performance.

 - There may be occasions when the University will decide to adopt a different position and may choose to vary the amount of pay withheld.
 For the avoidance of any doubt, clear guidance on this will be given in advance of any legal industrial action, failing which the University's policy as outlined above will apply.